Postnatal depression and perinatal mental health

-- postnatal anxiety if you experience it after giving birth
+- postnatal anxiety – during roughly the first year after giving birth

-While many people are aware that you can become depressed after having a baby, it's less well known that many women experience anxiety during and after pregnancy.
-In fact, it's common to experience depression and anxiety together.
+Lots of people are aware that you can become depressed after having a baby.
+But many people also experience anxiety during pregnancy and after giving birth.
+In fact, it is common to experience depression and anxiety together.

 - pins and needles

 - feeling restless or unable to sit still

 - headaches, backache or other aches and pains

 - a fast, thumping or irregular heartbeat